aniskamaksim/rsschool-cv/cv.md

 My goal is to move with my family from Belarus.

 ## Skills
+I trying to do my best in HTML, CSS and JS to start Front-end career soon.

 I am well organized, structured, disciplined and motivated.